kelsoncm/kelsoncm/resume.md

-1. **Manages AVASUS development** - SUS e-Learning (AVASUS) - aims to contribute to the training of workers, management and assistance in the Brazil Unified Health System (SUS)
+1. Management of AVASUS development - SUS e-Learning (AVASUS) - aims to contribute to the training of workers, management and assistance in the Brazil Unified Health System (SUS)
-2. **Manages LUES Ecosystem development** - ecosystem management the combating syphilis on Brazil
+2. Management of LUES Ecosystem development - ecosystem management the combating syphilis on Brazil
-3. **Manages PNTD development** - a ecosystem to orchestrate telediagnosis in 9 states on Brazil
+3. Management of PNTD development - a ecosystem to orchestrate telediagnosis in 9 states on Brazil

 ### Instituto Federal de Educação, Ciência e Tecnologia do Rio Grande do Norte